BibiNikolova/SoftUni-B-F-Modules/README.md

-# SoftUni-Courses
+# SoftUni-Fundamentals
-This is a repo for Fundamentals module
+This is a repo for Java Fundamentals module